Video-Nomad/gs-curvetools-docs/docs/source/utility.rst

   :align: right
   :width: 250px

-Mirror functions allow to mirror curves from one side of the world to the other across X, Y or Z Axis.
+Mirror functions allow you to mirror curves from one side of the world to the other across the X, Y, or Z axis.

 User can switch between Mirror and Flip modes.

-In Mirror mode curves will be duplicated and then flipped based on the Axis selected.
+In Mirror mode, curves will be duplicated and then flipped based on the selected axis.

-In Flip mode curve will be flipped to the opposite side of the world based on the Axis selected.
+In Flip mode, the curve will be flipped to the opposite side of the world based on the selected axis.

 .. _control-curve: